Lucia1987/lucia1987.github.io/_posts/2016-03-17-Fab-Lab-WGTN-9italiano.markdown

 Henry Beyle Stendhal, Dell'amore, Libro I, cap.
 XIV, estratto

-# You are the key to opening the door of the world.
+# You are the key to opening the door of the world

 The Koru